ibrahimayd28/devops-questions/README.md

 # devops-questions
-This repo is about to
+This repo is about to devops questions